USBAkimbo/Set-TFVersion/README.md

 - Once you've done this, create a modules folder somewhere on your system as specified above in the `$Modules` variable
 - Then drop `Set-TFVersion.psm1` into your modules folder and open a new PowerShell window
 - Run `Set-TFVersion` and hit `tab` to confirm that the module is loaded
+- Select the version of Terraform that you want (if one is missing, edit the script and add it in)
 - Enjoy!